John Fannin firstname.lastname@example.org

 Jacob Thiede email@example.com

-He received his Bachelors of Music Education at Murray State University and is currently pursuing a Masters of Music in Composition at the University of North Carolina at Greensboro (UNCG).
-He has studied with Mike D’Ambrosio, Brian Ciach, and John Fannin at Murray State and currently with Mark Engebretson, Alejandro Rutty, and Steven Bryant at UNCG.
+He received his BME at Murray State University and MM in music composition at the University of North Carolina at Greensboro.
+He has studied with Mike D’Ambrosio, Brian Ciach, and John Fannin at Murray State and with Mark Engebretson, Alejandro Rutty, and Steven Bryant at UNCG.
 As a saxophonist, he has studied with Scott Erickson and Steven Stusek.

 Ryan Wilkerson firstname.lastname@example.org